lcamelo10/iWOMEN-in-ARC/README.md

 - Workshops and Events: Organize monthly workshops on ARC and RDM and hold two small social events.
 - Networking Event: Host a closure and networking event to wrap up the program and foster future collaborations.

-ANY international student in Montreal is welcomed to reach out to me either if they are interested in being mentees or mentors.
+ANY international student in Montreal is welcomed to reach out either if they are interested in being mentees or mentors.
 This project is funded by the Digital Research Alliance of Canada.
 For further questions, please contact Laura Carolina Camelo Valera (she/her, MSc) at laura.camelovalera@mail.mcgill.ca.